DoubleTake

 When It Looks Just Right

-You save the finished image, and perhaps you drag the saved result back into iPhoto if that was where the images came from.
+You save the finished image, and perhaps you drag the saved result to your app oc choice, or use the button for exporting to Apple Photos

 window title icon